fhiso/tsc-governance/board/by-laws-members.md

 An Organisational Member shall be a corporation or other organisation, and is entitled to appoint one or more Organisational Member Representative each of whom is entitled to a single vote.
+An Individual Member may be appointed as an Organisational Member Representative but only gets a single vote.

 The Board may establish different classes of Organisational Member, which may have differing Membership Fees and be entitled to appoint different numbers of Organisational Member Representatives.
 Any change to the number of Organisational Member Representatives which an Organisational Member is entitled to appoint shall only take effect when their annual Membership Fee next becomes due.

 Organisational Members shall identify in writing those individuals designated as Organisational Member Representatives with confirmation that each has agreed to abide by the Code of Conduct.
 FHISO must